Institute of Indigenous Medicine: History

 The original campus signpost in 1929.

 Administrative Unit of Institute of Indigenous Medicine.

 IIM was first established as the Swadeshiya Vaidya Vidyalaya (College of Indigenous Medicine) on June 10, 1929, and it was inaugurated by the then Governor of Ceylon, Sir Herbert James Stanley, at the Bauer Building situated at Cotta Road, Borella.
 Captain (Dr) A.N.N Panikker of the Indian Medical Service who had qualified in western medicine in Edinburgh and possessed a sound training in Ayurveda sciences was invited to the newly established College by the Government as its first principal.
 Similarly, Dr H.M.
 Jaffer and Dr H. Ahamed were also brought down from India to develop Unani system of medicine.

 In 1961, the Ayurveda Act No. 31 of 1961 was enacted by repealing the Indigenous Medical Ordinance No. 17 of 1941 and the college was renamed as the Government College of Indigenous Medicine and came under the management of the College and Hospital Board.
 This was a step taken to uphold the quality of ayurveda healthcare delivery and the systems of education in Ayurveda, Unani and Siddha.

 In 1977, the College of Indigenous Medicine was renamed as the Institute of Indigenous Medicine and affiliated to the University of Colombo under the University Act No. 1 of 1972.
 This was done by the Institute of Ayurveda Statute No. 1 of 1977, published in the Government Gazette Extraordinary bearing number 258 of March 30, 1977.
 The objective of this step was to produce qualified medical practitioners in the field of Ayurveda, Unani and Siddha medical systems.
 Institute of Indigenous Medicine Ordinance No. 7 of 1979 published in the Government Gazettee Extraordinary bearing No. 67/14 dated December 21, 1979, under the Universities Act No. 16 of 1978.
 With this enactment, the Siddha section was transferred and affiliated to the University of Jaffna.

 The Faculty of Indigenous Medicine of the University of Colombo was established by an order of Gazette Extraordinary No 2319/22 – Wednesday, February 13, 2023, as the 10th Faculty of the University effective on 1 March 2023.

 Administration

 The Senate of the University of Colombo, governs the academic matters of the institute.
 The Board of Management and the Departmental Committee of the institute are the responsible for administrative and academic matters.
-The decision of the Senate will be final in all matters.